-In our experience, the number of people with peanut allergy who react to other legumes (such as soya, peas, chick peas, fenugreek, beans and lentils) is relatively small and this is supported by research from the USA (Sicherer, 2001).
+In our experience, the number of people with peanut allergy who react to other legumes (such as soya, peas, chickpeas, fenugreek, beans and lentils) is relatively small and this is supported by research from the USA.
 Care is needed, but most people find they can tolerate other legumes without problems.
 It is important to raise this with your allergy specialist for specific advice.

 The use of “may contain” warnings is voluntary and not directly covered by food labelling law.
-Nevertheless industry is well aware that the General Food Law places a requirement on manufacturers to communicate any risk to consumer health following the consumption of their product.
+Nevertheless, the industry is well aware that the General Food Law places a requirement on manufacturers to communicate any risk to consumer health following the consumption of their product.

 Many people find “may contain” warnings annoying because they limit choice and make shopping complicated, but often these warnings are there for a good reason because of the risks of cross-contamination during the production chain.
 Our advice to people is clear: Don’t ignore these warnings.
 You may eat a product numerous times without having a reaction but the next time you may not be so lucky.
 Cross-contamination can be intermittent.
-Research has shown that the greatest risk of cross-contamination occurs with snack foods (Brough et al, 2015).
+Research has shown that the greatest risk of cross-contamination occurs with snack foods.

 Although research is ongoing, there is no evidence at present to suggest that mothers who eat peanuts while pregnant or breastfeeding will increase the risk of their child becoming allergic to peanuts.
 This includes women in “high risk” families — that is, where there is already allergy.

-Guidelines issued by the European Academy of Allergy and Clinical Immunology (EAACI) state: “The advice for all mothers includes the consumption of a normal healthy diet without restrictions during pregnancy and lactation (breastfeeding).”
-(Muraro et al 2014).
+Guidelines issued by the European Academy of Allergy and Clinical Immunology (EAACI) state: “The advice for all mothers includes the consumption of a normal healthy diet without restrictions during pregnancy and lactation (breastfeeding)”.

-The companies that produce the three adrenaline injectors available in the UK also produce “dummy” devices for people to practise with.
-The details are on their websites.
+The companies that produce the three adrenaline injectors available in the UK also produce “dummy” devices for people to practice with.
+The details are on their websites:

 Other experts in various fields were asked for their opinions on specific sections.
 These included a representative of SCOPA, the Seed Crushers and Oil Processors Association (section on vegetable oils).
 The author felt it relevant to record this as SCOPA is a trade body.